 At the heart of our planning for reopening is the safety for our teams and our visitors.
-To help keep everyone safe, please follow social distancing and government guidance when you visit.
 Look out for signs while you’re here which will explain any changes to how you can access different parts of the site.

 If you’re showing any of the symptoms of coronavirus, or if you've been in contact with anyone that has the virus in the last 14 days, please don’t visit.

-At the moment, our visitor reception and toilet block are closed.
+At the moment, our visitor reception and toilet block are closed except on days when the house is also open.
 There will be no refreshments available onsite.
 If you bring your own, please take your rubbish with you.
 The wooden playground in the garden is open.
 There are no covered areas in the garden so please dress for the weather.